AdobeDocs/campaign-classic.en/help/configuration/using/configuration.md

 ---
 solution: Campaign Classic
 product: campaign
-title: Configure Campaign Navtree
+title: Configuration
-description: Learn how to configure the navtree
+description: Configuration
 audience: configuration
 content-type: reference
 topic-tags: navigation-hierarchy
 ---

-# Configure the navtree{#configuration}
+# Configuration{#configuration}

 The types of folders used by the navigation list are described in an XML document that obeys the grammar of the **xtk:navtree** schema.